perimetral/deepstream.io-storage-mariadb/README.md

 **What is MariaDB?**

 MariaDB is database server which is used as drop-in replacement of MySQL.
-SQL syntax with JSON and GIS additions is accepted as data manipalting format.
+SQL syntax with JSON and GIS additions is accepted as data manipulating format.
 Scalable and fast solution which uses some NoSQL parts at low-level providing this way classic SQL which is fast like NoSQL like MongoDB.
 It supports many types of storage engines (all are listed [there](https://mariadb.com/kb/en/mariadb/storage-engines/)) and is pluggable and scalable from microsystems like Raspberry to big data centers.

 **Why use MariaDB with Deepstream?**